SanderRonde/wc-lib/examples/README.md

 Clone the repo, run `yarn examples` (or `npm run examples`) and go to `http://localhost:1251/examples/index.html`.

+Keep in mind that this is the unminified code and consists of a bunch of different files.
+Normally you'd bundle the code up.

 ## List

 Here's a list of the examples and what features they use/focus on